 Life gets messy sometimes.
-Sometimes, life feels like such a mess that we don’t think we can’t handle it.
-And, we might not even understand what’s wrong or how life got this messy.
+Sometimes, life feels so overwhelming that we don’t think we can’t handle it.
+And, we might not even understand what’s wrong or how life got so messed up.
 Does this resonate with you?

-Perhaps you’re encountering a virtual stew of problems, that may include financial struggles, relationship problems, career confusion, health and wellness issues, or a general lack of clarity about the direction and purpose of your life (and that’s just for starters, right?).
+Perhaps you’re encountering a virtual stew of problems, that may include a financial struggle, a serious relationship problem, a career meltdown, health and wellness issues, or a general lack of clarity about the direction and purpose of your life (and that’s just for starters, right?).
 Perhaps you’re reeling from one massive mess-up and you don’t even know where to begin to bounce back from it.

-The point is, your life feels way more painful than you can take right now and you’re clueless what to do about it.
+The point is, your life feels way more painful than you can take right now and you’re at a loss for what to do about it.
 You need help.
 You need relief.
 You need hope that you can recover, but you can’t see even a glimmer of hope right now.

 You think your life is a complete mess right now, but that’s not even the worst of it …

-You can’t even put your finger on all that seems amiss, yet you know your life is off-track and you feel perpetually haunted by your inability to set things right.
-You who are usually good at solving problems have no idea where to begin to untangle this mess that is your life.
+Perhaps you can’t even put your finger on all that seems amiss, yet you know your life is off-track and you feel perpetually haunted by your inability to set things right.
+You are usually good at solving problems, but have no idea where to begin to untangle this mess that is your life.